-The FNQROC labour force (Health Care and Social Assistance) have a similar proportion of people with high incomes ($1,750 or more per week) as Queensland.
+The FNQROC labour force (Health Care and Social Assistance) have a similar proportion of persons with high incomes ($1,750 or more per week) than Queensland.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

-Income statistics in FNQROC, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of FNQROC.
+Income statistics the FNQROC, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of the FNQROC.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |$1 - $149||138||0.9||1.2|